Michael Coleman (fiddler): Legacy

-Coleman died in New York City on January 4, 1945, and is buried in St. Raymond's Cemetery in the Bronx.
+Coleman died at Knickerbocker Hospital in New York City on January 4, 1945, and is buried in St. Raymond's Cemetery in the Bronx.
 Even after his death, Coleman's influence on traditional fiddle playing is substantial.
 Every generation since has been influenced by his recordings either directly or indirectly.
 Most notably, he has influenced fiddle players such as James "Lad" O'Beirne, Martin Wynne, Andy McGann, Ben Lennon, Martin Byrnes, Jean "Ti-Jean" Carignan and many others.

 In 1974, a monument was erected by the Coleman Traditional Society.
 It is close to his birthplace, on the Tubbercurry to Gurteen road.
 Nearby is the Coleman Heritage Centre, a music archive and a replica of the house where he lived.
 The monument bears this inscription: